How To Spot Problems With Your Car's Suspension

 Does your vehicle dip at one corner?

-Cars shouldn’t dip unevenly at the corners.
-If you spot that one corner of your vehicle seems to be much lower than the others, there’s a chance you might have a damaged or worn spring.
-This could be accompanied by a clunking sound as you travel over potholes or speed bumps.
+Cars shouldn't dip unevenly at the corners.
+If you spot that one corner of your vehicle is much lower than the others, there's a chance you might have a damaged or worn spring.
+This could be accompanied by a knocking sound as you travel over potholes or speed bumps.
 To check if your suspension may be to blame, try pushing your weight down on the boot of your vehicle and listening out for any sounds.
 If you hear a squealing or creaking noise, this indicates you should get your suspension looked at.

-If suspension isn’t to blame, tyre pressure may be.
-When tyres pressures are unequal, this can also mean your car sags at one corner.
+If suspension isn't to blame, tyre pressure may be.
+Unequal tyre pressures can also mean your car sags at one corner.

 Does your car pass the bounce test?

-From time to time, you might want to try the ‘bounce test’ on your vehicle.
+Occasionally, you may want to try the 'bounce test' on your vehicle.
 This simply involves parking on a flat surface and pressing all your weight onto either the front or rear of your car.
-Then watch how many times it bounces before it stabilises.
-If it bounces two or three times, or more, it’s likely that a spring has weakened or broken.
+Then, watch how many times it bounces before it stabilises.
+If it bounces two or three times or more, it's likely that a spring has weakened or broken.

-Pay attention to how ‘bouncy’ your car seems when you’re driving it too.
-If your vehicle has a tendency to nosedive when you brake, squat backwards when you accelerate or lean to the side when you corner, there could be an issue with the struts or shock absorbers.
+Pay attention to how 'bouncy' your car seems while driving it too.
+If your vehicle tends to nosedive when you brake, squat backwards when you accelerate or lean to the side when you corner, there could be an issue with the struts or shock absorbers.

 If you have any concerns, get your car checked out